SwygertLab/Micro-C/README.md

 To call this script assuming you made your own input, scripts, and output directory you can call this from your input directory containing your 2 fastq files and your metadata file and your scripts directory has MicroC_V2.sh, filter_orientation_heading.py, and distance_decay.py like this: sbatch ../02_scripts/MicroC_V2.sh metadata.txt

+## Versions of packages used at time of Writing this

+You can download the packages using these installation commands: conda install -c bioconda bowtie2 conda install python=3.8 conda install -c conda-forge matplotlib-base conda install -c bioconda cooltools conda install -c conda-forge -c bioconda pairtools=0.3.0